brandur/sorg/content/drafts/mongodb.md

 place is time consuming and complex.
-A real-life product may have hundreds of interacting domain objects; putting two-phase commit in every time you want guaranteed consistency between two of them is a recipe for multiplying your project's development time and error propensity by 100x for no good reason at all.
+A real-life product may have hundreds of interacting domain objects; putting two-phase commit in every time you want guaranteed consistency between two of them is a recipe for multiplying your project's development time and error propensity by a hundred-fold for no good reason.

 #### Atomicity Example #1: Request Failure (#request-failure)